meilisearch/documentation/learn/configuration/instance_options.md

 Sets the maximum number of threads Meilisearch can use during indexation.
 By default, the indexer avoids using more than half of a machine's total processing units.
 This ensures Meilisearch is always ready to perform searches, even while you are updating an index.

-If the `--max-indexing-threads` is higher than the real number of cores available in the machine, Meilisearch uses the maximum number of available cores.
+If `--max-indexing-threads` is higher than the real number of cores available in the machine, Meilisearch uses the maximum number of available cores.

 In single-core machines, Meilisearch has no choice but to use the only core available for indexation.
 This may lead to a degraded search experience during indexation.